Skip to main content

 Now go to the “Deployed Contracts” section in Remix and expand the deployed contract.
 You’ll see a bunch of functions/methods.
 Expand the safeMint function and add the following details:

-1. Add your Sepolia address in the _to the field.
+1. Add your wallet address in the _to the field.

-3. Add the URI of the JSON file in the _uri field, which we obtained in the previous section.
+3. For the _uri field, input the URI of the JSON file that corresponds to the method you used in the previous steps:

 Conclusion